ndsol/volcano/README.md

 >
 > `volcano\build.cmd`

-*Note:* the optional first-time setup steps are a good idea.
+*Note:* the optional first-time setup steps that `volcano/build.cmd` spits out on the terminal are a good idea.

 ### 3. Run a demo

 # FAQ

-## Help!
-I'm getting "git: command not found"
+## Build failed: vk_enum_string_helper.h:xxx: error: ‘VK_...’ was not declared

+This occurs when the GLFW-provided vulkan.h in `vendor/glfw/vulkan/vulkan.h` is located before `vendor/vulkansamples/include/vulkan/vulkan.h`.
+The `build.cmd` script patches GLFW by removing its version: run `build.cmd` again to fix this problem.

 ## Can I open an issue / submit a pull request?